Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 ## Edit an attribute set

 After you have created an attribute set, you can edit it.
 Depending on the selected inheritance type, only a certain number of attributes may be editable.
 However, you can add further attributes to an attribute set or remove unmapped attributes from an attribute set.

 ### Add an attribute to the set

 Add a new attribute to an attribute set to define any further specifications.
 In the *DataHub* module all available attributes can be added to the different attribute sets.
-Thus it is possible to add a random attribute to a PIM attribute set whereas in the *PIM* module, it is only possible to add PIM attributes to a PIM attribute set.

 #### Prerequisites

 - An attribute set has been created, see [Create an attribute set](#create-an-attribute-set).
 - At least one additional attribute has been created, see [Create an attribute](./01_ManageAttributes.md#create-an-attribute).

-> [Info] By default, the *PIM Basic Set* attribute set has been predefined in the *Core1 Platform*.

 #### Procedure

 *DataHub > Settings > Tab ATTRIBUTE SETS*

 ![Attributes](../../Assets/Screenshots/DataHub/Settings/AttributeSets/AttributeSets.png "[Attributes]")